radareorg/radare2-book/basic_commands/comparing_bytes.md

 $ radiff2 -h
 ```

-Inside r2, the functionalities exposed by radiff2 are available in the c command.
+Inside r2, the functionalities exposed by radiff2 are available with the `c` command.

 `c` (short for "compare") allows you to compare arrays of bytes from different sources.
 The command accepts input in a number of formats and then compares it against values found at current seek position.